 From Childhood Memories to New Adventures: Sushila’s Rajasthan Family Trip Review with Thrillophilia

-Hi!
-I’m Sushila.
-Growing up, family trips were something I always looked forward to, but as the years went by, life got busier with exams, work, and fewer holidays, and those trips became rare.
+Sushila had always looked forward to family trips during her childhood, but as the years went by, life got busier with exams, work, and fewer holidays, and those trips became rare.

-Now that I’m an adult, I decided it was time to flip the script and take my parents on a trip.
-With the help of Nitinji from Thrillophilia, I planned an incredible journey to Rajasthan, the Land of Kings, and finally got to give my parents an unforgettable experience.
+Now an adult, she decided it was time to flip the script and take her parents on a journey.
+With the help of Nitinji from Thrillophilia, Sushila planned an incredible trip to Rajasthan, the Land of Kings, giving her parents an unforgettable experience.

 The Iconic City Tours

-With so much to see in both Jaipur and Jodhpur, we knew a single trip wouldn’t do justice to all the attractions.
-So, we booked city tours to capture the essence of these royal cities, giving us just enough time to experience the highlights without rushing.
+With so much to see in both Jaipur and Jodhpur, Sushila knew a single trip wouldn’t do justice to all the attractions.
+So, she booked city tours to capture the essence of these royal cities, giving the family just enough time to experience the highlights without rushing.

-Dad was like a kid as soon as we stepped into Amber Palace in Jaipur.
+Her father felt like a kid as soon as they stepped into Amber Palace in Jaipur.
 “Can you imagine living here?” he said, looking up at the grand walls.
 “I’d probably get lost on my way to dinner.”
-I laughed, but he wasn’t wrong- the palace was massive.
+Sushila laughed, but he wasn’t wrong—the palace was massive.

-Jaigarh Fort, with its enormous cannons, was the next stop, and Dad’s inner history buff was in heaven.
+Jaigarh Fort, with its enormous cannons, was the next stop, and her father’s inner history buff was in heaven.
 “Just imagine firing one of these things,” he said, clearly lost in his thoughts.
 Meanwhile, Hawa Mahal's beautiful lattice windows caught his eye, and he couldn’t stop snapping pictures.

-Mom, on the other hand, was in her element at the Govind Dev Ji Temple.
+Her mother, on the other hand, was in her element at the Govind Dev Ji Temple.
 “It’s so peaceful here,” she whispered, closing her eyes for a moment of calm.
-But her true joy came when we hit the bustling markets.
+But her true joy came when they hit the bustling markets.
 “Look at these scarves!” she squealed, bargaining like a pro.
-She made sure to drag us through every lane, picking out small treasures while Dad and I trailed behind with amused smiles.
+She made sure to explore every lane, picking out small treasures while Sushila and her father trailed behind with amused smiles.

-Mom was munching on some snacks she had bought when suddenly, out of nowhere, a monkey swooped in and snatched the packet right from her hands.
-Her startled scream had us all in stitches, and from that moment on, Dad didn’t let her forget it.
-Every little noise, every movement in the trees, was “another monkey,” according to him, keeping Mom on her toes.
-Despite the mischief, Jodhpur’s charm, coupled with the laughter, made the day truly unforgettable.
+Jodhpur was equally exciting.
+Their visit to Mehrangarh Fort was incredible, and her father couldn’t get enough of its sweeping views.
+The fun escalated when they explored the market outside the fort.
+Her mother, munching on some snacks she had bought, suddenly had a packet snatched by a monkey.
+Her startled scream had the whole family in stitches, and from that moment on, her father didn’t let her forget it.
+Every little noise or movement in the trees became “another monkey,” keeping her on her toes.
+Despite the mischief, Jodhpur’s charm, coupled with laughter, made the day truly unforgettable.

 In the Aravallis

-Udaipur felt like a peaceful escape, so different from the bustling cities we had visited.
-Honestly, I think it became my favourite stop on the trip.
+Udaipur felt like a peaceful escape, so different from the bustling cities they had visited.
+Sushila considered it her favourite stop on the trip.

 The City Palace was grand but in a more laid-back way compared to Jaipur’s forts.
-We wandered through the halls, taking in the beautiful architecture, but the highlight for all of us was the sunset boat ride on Lake Pichola.
+They wandered through the halls, taking in the beautiful architecture, but the highlight for the family was the sunset boat ride on Lake Pichola.

 As the sun dipped behind the Aravallis, the entire lake seemed to glow.
-Mom sat back, closing her eyes to soak it all in, while Dad quietly admired the scene.
-“This is what a vacation should feel like,” he murmured, and I couldn’t have agreed more.
-It was serene, calming, and such a welcome contrast from the rich, busy feel of Jaipur.
+Her mother sat back, closing her eyes to soak it all in, while her father quietly admired the scene.
+“This is what a vacation should feel like,” he murmured, and Sushila couldn’t have agreed more.
+The atmosphere was serene, calming, and a welcome contrast from the busy energy of Jaipur.

 Mount Abu, on the other hand, was like stepping into a chilly hill station, a complete shift from the warmth of Rajasthan’s deserts.
 We could hardly believe we were still in the same state!